CTVA US Music Variety - "The Ed Sullivan Show" (CBS) Season 17 (1964-65)

 Highlights:

---Lesley Gore - "The Look of Love" & "Hello Young Lovers"
+--Lesley Gore sings "The Look of Love" & "Hello Young Lovers."

---Miriam Makeba (South African folk singer, with back up singers) - "Intoyam" (African song)
+--Miriam Makeba (South African folk singer) - "Intoyam" (with back up singers).

 17.19 [820] The Ed Sullivan Show: